-The Downtown Marceline Foundation was formed under the auspices of the Missouri Main Street Connection and the National Main Street Center, a subsidiary of the National Trust for Historic Preservation.
+The Downtown Marceline Foundation was formed under the auspices of the Missouri Main Street Connection and the National Main America, a subsidiary of the National Trust for Historic Preservation.
 Downtown Marceline is non-government and a 501(c)3 non-profit organization made up of concerned citizens volunteering their time to the revitalization of historic downtown Marceline.

 The Downtown Marceline Foundation is a collaborative and innovative organization that is future focused on developing a vibrant 21st century community while preserving our rich historical past.